mleprince018/databricks-certifications/SparkConcepts-Architecture.md

 - **Adaptive Query Execution (AQE)** in Spark 3.0+
   - *disabled by default* recommended to enable - provides runtime stats plugged into logical plan
-  - reoptimizes queries at materialization points
+  - operates at runtime based on actions by reoptimizing queries at materialization points
+    - transformations do NOT trigger AQE, actions do
   - can dynamically re-optimize queries like: switching join strategies, coalesce shuffle partitions
     - only applies to queries with at least one exchange (join, agg, subquery) that are non-streaming
     - can optimize skew joins if enabled